minhtr05/obsidian/SSH Auth.md

 ```
 But if no admin privs go for the other method with Git Bash and putting the sshCommand in .git/config

-on linux u can literally just do `ssh-add ~/.ssh/id_whateverkey` which is all you do on windows too if you can enable the ssh-agent normally without git bash, allegedly might
+on linux u can literally just do `ssh-add ~/.ssh/id_whateverkey` which is all you do on windows too if you can enable the ssh-agent normally without git bash, allegedly might have to sometimes do `eval "$(ssh-agent -s)"` to start it on startup but hearsay

 ##### Host Key Validation Failed